multi-language management

 files which are accessible only inside the application server.
 Moreover

-you can export and import translations in XML format.
+you can export and import translations in XML and Excel formats.

 Adding languages and creating sections